RIXS Identification of Optical Phonon-Spin Coupling Effects in CrSBr

-{\flushleft \textbf{Phonon Density Functional Theory}} {\flushleft As} discussed in the previous section, RIXS data indicates the presence of distinctive low temperature peaks.
-The energy scale of these energy loss features hint towards the influence of lattice vibration (phonon) on the RIXS spectrum.
-These low-temperature peaks disappear at room temperature, indicating additional factors beyond the phonon degrees of freedom could potentially influence the temperature dependent RIXS spectrum.
-To investigate this feature, we perform first principles DFT phonon calculations (in this section), formulate a spin-phonon coupling theory for the \csbr~compound~\cite{baltensperger1968influence,lockwood1988spin,wysocki2016magnetically}, and apply the conceptual outcomes of the theoretical model to analyze the temperature dependent response of the electron-phonon coupled RIXS response at the $L-$ edge~\cite{ament2011determining}.
-Note, bulk phonons including out-of-plane optical modes and interlayer shear or breathing modes are inherently three-dimensional and cannot be inferred solely from monolayer studies~\cite{pawbake2023raman,mondal2025raman,lin2024strong}.
+{\flushleft \textbf{Phonon Density Functional Theory}} {\flushleft The} RIXS data indicates the presence of distinctive low temperature peaks.
+The energy scale of these energy loss features hint towards the influence of phonon on the RIXS spectrum.
+However, their suppression at room temperature indicates that lattice vibrations alone cannot account for the observed suppression of intensity.
+This implies that additional mechanisms, beyond purely phononic degrees of freedom, contribute to the temperature-dependent RIXS response.
+In order to investigate this, we performed first-principles DFT phonon calculations to develop a spin-phonon coupling framework for CrSBr \cite{baltensperger1968influence,lockwood1988spin,wysocki2016magnetically}.
+The resulting insights were applied to analyzing the temperature-dependent electron-phonon-coupled RIXS response at the $L$-edge \cite{ament2011determining}.
+Bulk phonons including out-of-plane optical modes and interlayer shear or breathing modes are inherently three-dimensional and cannot be inferred solely from monolayer studies~\cite{pawbake2023raman,mondal2025raman,lin2024strong}.
 Furthermore, the magnon excitations are a manifestation of strong intralayer ferromagnetic exchange and weak interlayer antiferromagnetic coupling~\cite{lee2021magnetic,liu2024intralayer,ziebel2024crsbr}.
 These two facts are important in analyzing the interplay of spin-phonon coupling on the RIXS spectrum.

 Density functional theory was used to compute CrSBr phonon dispersion bands, both for the monolayer and the bulk compound.
 We also calculated the atom-projected phonon density of states (PDOS).
 The results are displayed in Figure~\ref{fig:fig7}.
 The computations were performed using Quantum Espresso (QE) \cite{giannozzi2017advanced,giannozzi2009quantum} and the PHONOPY package \cite{phonopy-phono3py-JPCM,phonopy-phono3py-JPSJ}, see Methods for implementation details.
 The unit cell of the monolayer ferromagnetic CrSBr consists of six atoms, in which there are two Cr, two S, and two Br atoms.
 The monolayer is ferromagnetic while the bulk is antiferromagnetic.
 When constructing the bulk antiferromagnetic configuration for DFT, one must add an additional layer on top of the monolayer unit cell.
 Thus, we have a twelve atom unit cell for the bulk.
 The six atom bottom layer has spins oriented in a ferromagnetic pattern.
 The bulk antiferromagnetic structure was created with spins of opposite orientation between the mono-layers.
 As expected, based on the number of atoms in the unit cell, we note from Figs.~\ref{fig:fig7}(a) and \ref{fig:fig7}(c) that the monolayer (bulk) phonon band structure has 18 (36) phonon bands.
 There is a cluster of monolayer and bulk phonon bands in the vicinity of the energy where we notice the low temperature peaks in the RIXS spectrum of Figure~\ref{label_Fig2} (see figure inset).
 For the bulk compound, on which the experiment was done, DFT calculations imply that the optical phonon bands of interest range from 40.863 meV (9.881 THz) for the 31$^{\text{st}}$ band to 44.056 meV, 10.653 THz for the 36$^{\text{th}}$ band.
 These represent the six highest optic mode energies.
 For the monolayer configuration, the phonon bands range from 40.804 meV (10.430 THz) for the 16$^{\text{th}}$ band to 44.250 meV (10.700) for the 18$^{\text{th}}$.